Engee documentation

 To use this parameter, set the Restriction type parameter to Variable.

-Restriction area - cross-sectional area of the constriction normal to the flow direction 1e-3 m² (by default).
+Restriction area — the cross-sectional area of the constriction normal to the flow direction of

 Dependencies

-To use this parameter, set the Restriction type parameters to Fixed.
+To use this parameter, set the Restriction type parameter to Fixed.

-Cross-sectional area at ports A and B - cross-sectional area normal to the flow path at the ports 0.005 m² (by default).
+Cross-sectional area at ports A and B — the cross-sectional area is normal to the flow path at ports

-Cross-sectional area normal to the flow path at ports A and B. This area is assumed to be the same for the two ports.
+Cross-sectional area normal to the flow path on ports A and B. It is assumed that this area is the same for the two ports.

-Discharge coefficient - ratio of actual mass flow rate to theoretical mass flow rate through the constriction `0.64 (by default).
+Discharge coefficient — the ratio of the actual mass flow to the theoretical mass flow through the narrowing of the

-Discharge coefficient is a semi-empirical parameter defined as the ratio of actual mass flow rate to theoretical mass flow rate through the constriction.
+Expense ratio is a semi—empirical parameter defined as the ratio of the actual mass flow to the theoretical mass flow through the constriction.

-The unloading coefficient is an empirical parameter that accounts for the effects associated with the non-ideality of the actual flow.
+The discharge coefficient is an empirical parameter that takes into account the effects associated with the imperfection of the actual flow.

-Laminar flow pressure ratio is the pressure coefficient at which the gas flow transitions between laminar and turbulent regimes `0.999 (by default).
+Laminar flow pressure ratio — the pressure coefficient at which the gas flow passes between laminar and turbulent modes

-Pressure ratio , at which the gas flow transitions from laminar to turbulent mode.
-The pressure loss is linear with respect to the mass flow rate in the laminar regime and quadratic with respect to the mass flow rate in the turbulent regime.
+Pressure ratio , at which the gas flow passes from a laminar mode to a turbulent one.
+The pressure loss is linear with respect to the mass flow in the laminar mode and quadratic with respect to the mass flow in the turbulent mode.